jpdacunha/liferay-france-elk-audit-docker/README.md

 5 - The Audit events like login are indexed in elasticsearch

-NB : The index is not created automatically we still work on it :-)
+NB : The index in Elasticsearch is not created automatically.
+We still work on it :-) (index_not_found_exception)